|Prevention and Wellness

 For more information on Saint John's wort please visit the American Cancer Society's site for alternative treatments.

-FOR THOSE OF US who have sleep problems and don't like the idea taking perscription medication.
+FOR THOSE OF US who have sleep problems and don't like the idea taking prescription medication.
 In a recent British study volunteers who sipped one ounce of a tart cherry juice concentrate twice a day spent, on average, 39 more minutes snoozing a day than those given a placebo drink.
 The magic ingredient?
 Melatonin: Tart Cherry Juice is loaded with this sleep-inducing hormone.
-Natural melatonin is a great alternative to perscription Ambien or Lunesta and helps many fall asleep faster and stay asleep longer.
-Find the Concentrate at natural food stores as suppermarket juice drinks won't work and have too much sugar.
+Natural melatonin is a great alternative to prescription Ambien or Lunesta and helps many fall asleep faster and stay asleep longer.
+Find the Concentrate at natural food stores as supermarket juice drinks won't work and have too much sugar.